-For over thirty-five years, ACYR has equipped young people with academic, vocational, and social skills by offering opportunities to claim their individual potential, secure their economic future and transition to the roles required of responsible adulthood.
+Since 1976, ACYR has equipped young people with academic, vocational, and social skills by offering opportunities to claim their individual potential, secure their economic future and transition to the roles required of responsible adulthood.
 ACYR is recognized locally and nationally for providing programs of high quality and accountability, specifically designed to address the education and workforce development needs of young people who have dropped out of school or whose life circumstances make them at risk of not completing high school.
-Over 91% of program participants either remain in school, complete high school or its equivalent, or enter postsecondary education and/or employment.
-ACYR graduates annually earn over $2.5 million, contributing to a robust and vital community.
+Over 91% of program participants either remain in school, complete high school or its equivalent, or enter post-secondary education and/or employment.
+ACYR graduates contribute to a robust and vital community.

-At ACYR we strive to find the best learning and training opportunities for our youth.
+ACYR strives to find the best learning and training opportunities for youth.

 Each day our staff help with the success of youth ages 14 to 24 become productive in achieving their goals.

 Ask yourself if you can answer yes to one of the below, if the answer is yes to one or more of these questions then ACYR is the place for you.

 - Do you need exposure and experience with applying and interviewing?